karimbahgat/GeoVis/README.md

 The filename, parent-folder, and file extension can be played around with to do many other batch operations as well, such as placing each map image next to (in the same folder as) each shapefile.

 ### Adding Flavor to Your Map
 The above quick methods used a set of default symbol options for the shapefiles that they rendered.
 There are however several ways to add more flavor to your map.
-The most basic stylizing tool you will want to know about is the Color creator (a wrapper around [Valentin Lab’s Colour module](https://pypi.python.org/pypi/colour) with added convenience functionality).
+The most basic stylizing tool you will want to know about is the Color creator (a wrapper around [Valentin Labï¿½s Colour module](https://pypi.python.org/pypi/colour) with added convenience functionality).
 You can either create a random color by not specifying any arguments:

 ```python
 randomcolor = geovis.Color()